 Description:

-Printmaker from British Museum catalogue., Text below title: Empire and victory be all forsaken, to plagues, poverty, disgrace & shame, strip me of all my dignities and crowns.
+Title etched below image., Printmaker from British Museum catalogue., Text below title: Empire and victory be all forsaken, to plagues, poverty, disgrace & shame, strip me of all my dignities and crowns.
 Take O take your sceptres back.
-Spare me but life., and Title etched below image.
+Spare me but life., Sheet trimmed within plate mark., and Mounted on leaf 22 of volume 13 of 14 volumes.

 Publisher: